o-bots7160/Examples/README.md

-## Speed Controller naming conventions and configurations for Differential drive
+## Speed Controller naming conventions and configurations for Differential drive and Mecanum
 ```java
 // Talons:
 WPI_TalonSRX _rghtFront = new WPI_TalonSRX(1); // Masters are single digits